JanssenProject/jans/docs/CONTRIBUTING.md

 * Projects focused on tooling.
 These projects might be of a transient nature, not committed by Janssen Project roadmap.

+**Sunsetting**

+* Projects that are in the process of being retired.
+These components are no longer under active development.

 ## Contributing to the documentation

 Great documentation is a reflection of software's maturity and the great community that stands behind it.
 Contributing to the Janssen Project documentation is the easiest way to learn about the Janssen Project and to get involved in the community process.